The officer and her assistant regarded Malmquist with placid expressions. “Keoi zoekdou houci go gudoijan,” said the former.

 “Yes, it’s a very effective type of communication.”

 “No, affective, not effective.
-Affective communication is communication that people use to express solidarity, to bond with one another for emotional or social purposes.
+People always get these two words mixed up.
+My students do.
+It drives me crazy.
+Affective communication is communication that people use to express solidarity, to bond with one another for social purposes.
+Emotional communication.
 The other kind of communication is to transmit information.
-These two kinds of communication are very distinct and have nothing to do with each other, although they may co-occur.”
+They are distinct and have nothing to do with each other.
+Although they may co-occur.”

 “’This is Jeff’ transmits information—my name.
 ‘Nice to meet you’ is affective communication; it transmits emotion, not information.’

 “But it all depends on how you say ‘Jeff’ and how you say ‘Nice to meet you,’ doesn’t it?”